yct37785/ExpoAppFramework/README.md

 ## Contributing
 ### commit message formalities
-commits are separated into the following categories, append the associated emojis to commit messages for organisation and standardisation purposes:
+commits are separated into the following categories, prepend the associated emojis to commit messages for organisation and standardisation purposes:
 - **refactor** 🔄: code refactoring
 - **feature** ✨: newly added components, UI elements, functionalities etc
 - **bug fix** 🐛: code to fix errors